-- Hexane in commercial grades used as solvents for varnishes, inks and adhesives.
+- Hexane in commercial grades is used as solvents for varnishes, inks and adhesives.

 - Used as a min solvent for vegetable oilseed and other non-petroleum oil extraction since the 1940s.

-- Hexane azeotropes have been used for secondary extraction of residual lipids from hexane-extracted meals in order to improve flavor and odour.
+- Hexane azeotropes have been used for secondary extraction of residual lipids from hexane-extracted meals in order to improve flavour and odour.

 - Inhalation causes cough, respiratory track irritation, mild depression, cardiac arrhythmias.